 Importantly, it’s hard to find value from the Closing Line because the market participants (bettors of all kinds) have shaped the odds and eliminated obvious inaccuracies.
 This means that right before an event begins, the odds are the sharpest they’ll ever be.

-Most bettors should expect to break-even, or worse, by regularly taking the Start price (on the betting exchange, that is).
+Using a betting exchange, bettors should expect to break-even, or worse, by regularly taking the Starting Price.
 Hence why the majority of professional sports traders and value bettors operate earlier on, in pursuit of better odds.

 Learn more about how the Starting Price is set for racing.